DigitalNZ/supplejack/_posts/2014-05-01-dependancies.md

 **Description**: Ruby is the language we use for all of the supplejack components.
 This is because we use the ruby on rails framework.

-**Installation instructions:** We reccomend using RBENV to manage your ruby versions here is some information about how to install ruby with rbenv: https://github.com/sstephenson/rbenv.
+**Installation instructions:** We recommend using RBENV to manage your ruby versions here is some information about how to install ruby with rbenv: https://github.com/sstephenson/rbenv.

 ### Mongo